Icex0/HDshop/README.md

 # HDshop

 ## Tech ##
-- HDshop app exposed at port `0.0.0.0:3000`
+- HDshop app exposed at `0.0.0.0:3000`
   - Express.js (node.js) backend
   - AngularJS frontend
   - PostgreSQL at `172.20.0.30:5432`
   - Swagger UI accessible at `/api-docs` (does not include the file upload API endpoints `GET and POST /api/user/<ID>/image` and `POST /api/user/<ID>/image/fetch-url`)
   - `access.log` can be found in docker volume `hdapp_app_logs` (or use the log monitor app)
-- Log monitor application at port `172.20.0.20:80`.
+- Log monitor application at `172.20.0.20:80`.
 Used for logging of activity on HDshop app (also used for SSRF).
   - Includes 2 API endpoints:
     - /api/logs
     - /api/health